CMA and the proposed federal tax reforms

 Coalition for Small Business Tax Fairness, a group of over 75 professional organizations representing small business operators from farmers to independent businesses.

-met with Finance Minister Bill Morneau, at his request, on Aug.
-30 to voice the concerns of physicians and the small business community.
+met with Finance Minister Bill Morneau, at his request, in August 2017 to voice the concerns of physicians and the small business community.

 host a roundtable where local female physicians discussed the gender-specific challenges of the proposed changes.

 - We asked a group of women physicians to share their concerns, from the effects on their practice, their personal lives and their ability to care for their patients.

 - We advanced our concerns in front of the Finance Committee on two occasions in September 2017, and the Standing Senate Committee on National Finance in October 2017.

 - We issued a statement at the end of November 2017 to express concerns on the looming deadline for the changes.

 - We also provided a reaction to the federal government’s announcement on income sprinkling in December 2017.

 How can you take action?

 - More than 10,000 letters have been submitted to MPs across the country via our letter-writing tool.